John McEntee (political aide): Controversial social media activity

 Throughout 2023 and 2024, while United States legislation considered restricting TikTok, McEntee established himself as an outspoken defender of the app, calling Republicans "ridiculous" for trying to ban it.
 McEntee also accused Washington politicians of using TikTok and China as scapegoats.

+In April 2023, McEntee became the first conservative to defend TikTok when President Biden and Congressional Republicans moved to ban the app, stating that the ban was "a Washington Uniparty plan to censor information they can't control, based on a fake national security narrative."

 In May 2024, McEntee sparked outrage after posting a video on TikTok in which he made a joke about giving homeless people fake money, stating that they would be arrested when trying to use it.
 McEntee stated in the video, "I always keep this fake Hollywood money in my car... so when a homeless person asks for money, I give them a fake $5 bill.
 So I feel good about myself.
 They feel good.
 And then when they go to use it, they get arrested."
 He went on to assert his efforts were helping "clean up the streets".

 While the video included a caption stating "Just a joke.
 Everyone calm down," it was widely condemned.
 Critics described McEntee's actions as cruel and inhumane and several noted that, if McEntee had done what he had claimed, it would likely be considered a federal crime under 18 US Code section 480.
 In October 2024, McEntee sparked outrage by making a joking play on the phrase "mail-in voting", stating that only men should be allowed to vote: "Sorry we want MALE only voting.
 The 19th might have to go," he said, referring to the 19th Amendment, which guaranteed the right of women to vote.

+Personal life

+In 2026, McEntee backed Steve Hilton for California governor, donating the maximum primary contribution to Hilton’s campaign.
+McEntee has also made donations to the UCONN football program, most recently a six figure contribution in 2026.